rpz80/json/README.md

 # json
 Pure C json serialization library.
 For the complete API refer to the json.h.
-Here are a couple of basic exapmles.
+Here is a couple of basic exapmles.
 ## Parsing
 ```
 const int kErrorBufSize = 1024;